nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Click  Apply and proceed with the URL Rewriting configuration

 ### Step 3 - URL rewriting
-This url-rewrite rule forwards the request from IIS to the flask application hosted at localhost:50100 if the URL starts with '/myapp'
+This url-rewrite rule forwards the request from IIS to the flask application hosted at localhost:50100 if the request URL starts with '/myapp'

 - Double click URL rewrite icon in Default Website
 - Click Add Rule(s) link in the right pane
 - Select Blank rule under Inbound rules